Wisconsin eviction prevention programs and homeless assistance.

 There are several options available for residents facing an eviction or some other form of homelessness in Wisconsin.
 Non-profit agencies may receive funds from the federal government Emergency Solutions Grant (ESG) for assisting with rental costs.
 Other possible solutions may be Job Access Loans, Continuum of Care, or funds from W-2.
-Other resources may be available as well.
+Other resources may be available as well, and find eviction prevention programs by county below.

 The objective of all of these programs is to help a qualified resident pay their rent, mortgage or security deposit.
 However in most instances the applicant needs to be working or in some form of job training, as Wisconsin attempts to solve the cause of the hardship.